karlskewes/spinnaker-pac/README.md

-# One pipeline to rule them all
+# Spinnaker Pipelines as Code

-An opinionated framework for managing Spinnaker Applications, Pipelines and Projects as Code using [spin-libsonnet](https://github.com/karlskewes/spin-libsonnet).
+An opinionated framework for managing Spinnaker Applications, Pipelines and Projects as Code using Jsonnet and the [spin-libsonnet](https://github.com/karlskewes/spin-libsonnet) library.

-## Goals / Constraints
+## Target audience

 Designed for Platform teams operating Spinnaker to codify infrastructure concerns whilst providing an application and pipeline DSL for Product teams to